dowjones/dj-dna-streams-python/README.rst

                 print('Subscription ID: {}: Message: {}'.format(subscription_id, message.data.__str__()))
                 return True  # If desired return False to stop the message flow.
 This will unblock the process as well.

-            listener.listen(callback, maximum_messages=10, subscription_ids=['<YOUR SUBSCRIPTION ID HERE>')  # Omitting maximum_messages means you will continue to get messages as they appear.
+            listener.listen(callback, maximum_messages=10, subscription_id='<YOUR SUBSCRIPTION ID HERE>')  # Omitting maximum_messages means you will continue to get messages as they appear.
 Can be a firehose.
 Use with caution.

 .. code-block::